USEPA/AMET/docs/AMET_Users_Guide_v15.md

 As with the model data, the observations directory structure is divided between MET and AQ fields.
 On the MET side, the bulk of the observations come from the Meteorological Assimilation Data Ingest System (MADIS), provided by the National Oceanic and Atmospheric Administration (NOAA).
 Contact MADIS to obtain a MADIS account for downloading these data (see http://www-sdd.fsl.noaa.gov/MADIS for details).
 Two other dataset are compatible for the evaluation of shortwave radiation.
 Users can either select a global Baseline Surface Radiation Network (BSRN; https://bsrn.awi.de/) or a US-centric NOAA-based SURFace RADiation (SURFRAD; https://gml.noaa.gov/grad/surfrad/) network data.
 There is also an example of a simple text file format for surface meteorology if users have non-standard text data.

 The new autoFTP option in AMET uses the MADIS anonymous FTP account; if using that option, please acknowledge the MADIS group in applications that use AMET.
 Alternatively, users may also manually download all MADIS observations before the model-observation matching step.
 The autoFTP option is also fully compatible for both surface shortwave radiation datasets.
-This option ignores data that was already aquired as long as it is located in the AMET directory structure.
+This option ignores data that was already acquired as long as it is located in the AMET directory structure.

 In the AMET directory structure, all of the MADIS data are stored under $AMETBASE/obs/MET.
 The MADIS observation directory structure is provided in this directory in the release.
-The AMET example data distribution from CMAS includes standard MET surface observations from MADIS for the model ouput periods (July 2011 and July 2013).
+The AMET example data distribution from CMAS includes standard MET surface observations from MADIS for the model output periods (July 2011 and July 2013).
 To list the contents of the example met observational data directory:

 ```
 ls $AMETBASE/obs/MET